minprocess/12-Employee-Tracker/README.md

 The MP4 recording is in the assets folder.
 ## Usage
-First copy the contents of sql into Workbench then create the employee, role and department tables Then start the app with node app
+First copy the contents of schema.sql into an empty query tab in Workbench and create the employee, role and department tables.
+Start the app with the command `node app`.
 You will be presented with the following choices
 ![Main menu of Employee Tracker](./assets/Main_menu_of_Employee-Tracker.png)